 During my 8 years of career, I have been involved in many interviews.
 Quite often, I act as the interview.
 If I am the interviewer, I ask many questions – from easy questions to difficult ones.
 When I am the interviewee, I frequently get an opportunity to ask the interviewer some questions back.
 Regardless of the my capacity in attending the interview, I always make it a point to ask the interviewer at least one question.
+Let’s learn how to fix Error 8117.

 It’s always fun to ask this question during interviews, because in every interview, I get a different answer.
 NULL is often confused with false, absence of value or infinite value.
-Honestly, NULL is a very interesting subject as it bases its behavior in server settings.
+Honestly, NULL is a very interesting subject as it bases its behavior in the server settings.
 There are a few properties of NULL that are universal, but the knowledge about these properties is not known in a universal sense.

 Let us run this simple puzzle.
 Run the following T-SQL script: